djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 > Mainly for developing personal websites!
 It was one of the first frameworks I used in Python so it’s been one of my favorites to use for that.

+## How do you see Django evolving over the next few years, and what excites you most about its future?

+> One of my favorite things about Django is the open source community.
+I’d love to see the community change the way we talk about and use AI, I think in general the AI space needs more creativity, fun and empathy and I think those are things Django can offer.
+I’m excited to see how people use it in new ways too.

 ## Can you give us a teaser about what your talk is about?

 > My talk will be about reimagining Django for the age of AI!
 I’ll be drawing inspiration from the principles that have historically made Django great as a framework and as a community and trying to imagine how that applies today.